ethereum/eth-utils/README.md

 #### `is_hex_address(value)` => bool

-Return `True` if the value is a 20 byte hexidecimal encoded string in any of upper/lower/mixed casing, with or without the `0x` prefix.
+Return `True` if the value is a 20 byte hexadecimal encoded string in any of upper/lower/mixed casing, with or without the `0x` prefix.
 Otherwise return `False`